portive/auth/README.md

 # @portive/auth

-This library helps generate JWT auth tokens for use with Portive.
+A library to help generate auth tokens for use with Portive's cloud services for open source components

 There are two ways to use Portive: